heroku/heroku-buildpack-php/README.md

-Apache+PHP language pack
+Apache+PHP build pack
 ========================

-This is a language pack bundling PHP and Apache for Heroku apps.
+This is a build pack bundling PHP and Apache for Heroku apps.

 Configuration
 -------------